-Outcomes/Outputs:
+Outcomes/Outputs.

 The project planned outcomes are:

-Enhanced geofencing\vessel alerting application based on the Ozone Widget Framework.
+Enhanced geofencing\vessel alerting prototype based on the Ozone Widget Framework.

-Application architecture documentation
+Application architecture documentation.

-Geofence management tools developed using the Ozone Widget Framework that allows users to find existing geofences based on geofence and alert Meta information.
+Geofence management tools developed using the Ozone Widget Framework that allows users to create, find, delete, and share existing geofences based on geofence and alert Meta information.

-Documented user feedback from the 17th Coast Guard District Anchorage Sector
+Documented user feedback from the USCG 17th District, Sector Anchorage.

-Transition Plan:
+Transition Plan.

-The transition plan will be conducted under the direction of the steering committee.
-The primary output of the project is new software.
-The research team will incorporate the new software into USCG hosted to CG1View/HSIN parallel to completed PACTRACS developments.
+The transition plan will be conducted under the direction of the Project Champion.
+The primary output of the project is new software capable for integration to USCG’s CG OneView.
+The research team will incorporate the new software into USCG hosted to CG OneView/Homeland Security Information Network (HSIN) parallel to completed PACTRACS developments.

-By hosting a version of software on the Marine Exchange servers and making it web/Internet accessible, the technology transition for stakeholders is simplified by removing the need for stakeholders to set up and install their own servers or software systems.
-Additionally, by hosting the new software on the Marine Exchange servers, data transport and access to vessel data stored on the same servers is more efficient than if the new software were hosted elsewhere.

-Product will be delivered with robust training/instruction and documentation elements.
-The project team plans a comprehensive engagement investment principally focused on HQ USCG, and USCG End users.
-This engagement will result in co-development of a system that is user-friendly.
-Project team will provide a streamlined user’s guide and directions and supporting how-to video/webinar, with additional focused training support to USCG end users.

-The interface between the system and social media access will also be server-based.
-Scripts that run on the server or cloud will provide requested data via social media channels.
-End-users will be responsible for managing social media or email software on their endpoint device.
-Any separate client-side tools (e.g. custom apps) will be made available from the server or from an appropriate application repository.

-The project team will provide comprehensive training to stakeholders on how to use the new software.
-As the initial and primary stakeholder, we will engage with the USCG first across the development and deployment lifecycle and expect significant input from the USCG through the steering committee.

-Since a version of the project will also be completed using the Ozone Widget Framework and coordinated with the CG OneView project office, the transition of the enhanced features should be relatively easy.
-Although our project will be using a slightly different version of the Ozone Widget Framework, conversations with the CG OneView project office indicated that the differences between the two architectures would be minor.
-All software and documentation will be turned over to USCG for inclusion into the next possible version of CG OneView.
+Since a version of the project will also be completed using the Ozone Widget Framework and coordinated with the CG OneView project office, the transition of the enhanced features should be relatively straightforward.
+Although this project will be using a slightly different version of the Ozone Widget Framework, conversations with the CG OneView project office indicated that the differences between the two architectures would be minor.
+All software and documentation will be turned over to USCG for inclusion into the next planned version/edition of CG OneView.

-Potential programmatic risks to completion:
+Potential programmatic risks to completion.

 Overall, the research team assesses programmatic risk as medium.